ChrisEssery/group-project/Portfolio/Background.md

 ### A gap in the market

-After conducting our state-of-the-art survey, we noticed a trend among existing gaming platforms for the elderly.
-This trend among these applications was to offer a lot of games.
+After conducting our state-of-the-art survey, we realised that the trend among existing gaming platforms for the elderly was that the applications had a lot of games to choose from.
 There was also a trend among some outliers to apply the principles of positive psychology to change the mindset of the user - using the techniques of mindfulness to alter the end-users' perception of the world around them.

-One thing was very clear: we noticed that a large majority of these platforms were overly complicated, difficult to navigate, and lacked video chat functionality.
+One thing was very clear, though: we noticed that a large majority of these platforms were overly complicated, difficult to navigate, and lacked video chat functionality.
 Having gathered this information about games for older adults, we were left with the insight that there exists a gap in the market.
-In particular, there is a gap for a website similar to Gametable, with its clean design, ease of use, and limited number of games, but with the added features of multiplayer mode and video communication functionality.
+In particular, there is a gap for a site like Gametable, which is easy to use, offers a small number of games to choose from, and has the added features of multiplayer mode and video communication functionality.

 These added features, we concluded, were essential to address the issues of loneliness and isolation.
-After all, simply playing an online game by yourself is very different from playing with a friend or family member.
-In particular, these features of multiplayer and video chat were really important for connecting older adults.
-Being able to see your opponent, either a friend or family member, was, we felt, a social act which leaves you feeling as though you've had an actual social interaction.
-Having been through many national lockdowns we were all familiar with seeing friends and loved ones via platforms such as Zoom and Skype, and know that those interactions whilst not a substitute for in-person contact were certainly valuable and somewhat satisfied the desire for social contact.
-It was these features that we believed were crucial for addressing the problems of loneliness and social isolation.
+Simply playing an online game by yourself is very different from playing with a friend or family member.
+Not only did we realise this, but we also realised that these features of multiplayer and video chat were really important for connecting older adults.
+Being able to see your opponent who is either a friend or family member is a very easy way to make you feel like you've socialised with those individuals.
+It was these features, therefore, which in our minds were crucial for addressing the problems of loneliness and social isolation.

 <div align="center">